WHAT IS A HOME INSPECTOR

 – etc.

-Afterward, home inspectors communicate with the potential home buyer(s), and realtors all issues discovered with the property as well as recommendations for any needed repair and items for improvement.
+Afterward, home inspectors communicate with the potential home buyer(s), and realtors all issues discovered with the property as well as recommendations for any needed repairs and items for improvement.

-A detailed report is presented to the potential homeowner which contains all information during the inspection which are extensive photos, videos, and inspection notes of observations.
+The inspector presents the potential homeowner with a detailed report containing extensive photos, videos, and inspection notes of observations.
 The inspector’s goal is to be able to give the buyer a clear picture of the house’s current state as completely as possible and provide the homeowner with more information before purchasing the property.

-Home inspectors are required by law in some states to undergo a minimum amount of classroom training and passing the state exam in order to gain a home inspector’s license.
+Some states require home inspectors to undergo a minimum amount of classroom training and pass the state exam to gain a home inspector’s license.

 How long does it take to conduct a house inspection?